The Best (and Easiest!) Roasted Broccoli Recipe

 You can absolutely omit the garlic or the Parmesan if you don’t care for either (or have an allergy!), the most important part of this recipe (in my opinion) is the olive oil to get a good roast and a nice char on that broccoli!

 Mincing garlic by hand can be a P-A-I-N. In order to mince my garlic for this, and every other recipe, I use a garlic zoom.
 My garlic zoom is BY FAR my most used kitchen gadget.
 It’s so easy to use and perfectly minces the garlic each and every time.
-The garlic zoom I use is Martha Stewart Garlic Zoom.
-I’ve had this for 4 years and use it daily.
+Buy your garlic zoom here, you won’t be disappointed!
+I’ve had mine for years and use it daily.

 Please let me know your thoughts on this recipe, and any suggestions you may have, in the comments section below!